American Civil War widows who survived into the 21st century: Helen Viola Jackson (1919–2020)

 Jackson never married after Bolin's death and had no children.
 She was a prominent member of her community in Elkland, Missouri.
 In 2018, two years before her death, she was honored by inclusion in the Missouri Walk of Fame.

-The last person to receive a Civil War pension was Irene Triplett, a daughter of a Civil War veteran, who died on May 31, 2020.

 Maudie Hopkins (1914–2008)

-Maudie White Hopkins (née Maudie Cecelia Acklin; December 7, 1914 – August 17, 2008) is believed to have been the oldest surviving widow of a Confederate soldier.
+Maudie White Hopkins (née Maudie Cecelia Acklin; December 7, 1914 – August 17, 2008) is believed to have been one of the oldest surviving widows of a Confederate soldier.
 At the time of her death, she was the oldest publicly known Civil War widow, although others were believed to be alive but unidentified.

 Born as Maudie Cecelia Acklin in Baxter County, Arkansas, she married William M. Cantrell (aged 86) on February 2, 1934, when she was 19.
 Cantrell had enlisted in the Confederate States Army at age 16 in Pikeville, Kentucky, and served in General Samuel G. French's Battalion of Virginia Infantry.
 He was captured in 1863, and was part of a prisoner exchange.
 He had a previous wife, who had died in 1929.
 Cantrell supported her with a pension of US$25 every two or three months, and she inherited his home in 1937.
 She received no further pension benefits after his death.
 She remarried later in 1937, and once thereafter, and had three children.

 It was not especially uncommon for young women in Arkansas to marry Confederate pensioners; in 1937 the state passed a law stating that women who married Civil War veterans would not be eligible for a widow's pension.
 The law was later changed in 1939 to state that widows born after 1870 were not eligible for pensions.
 Hopkins generally kept her first marriage a secret, fearing that the resulting gossip (of her marrying a much older man) would damage her reputation.

 After researching records from Arkansas and United States Census Bureau data, Hopkins was certified by various historical organizations, most notably the United Daughters of the Confederacy.
-A spokeswoman for the UDC, Martha Boltz, has said that there may be two other widows, one in Tennessee and another in North Carolina, but if they are still alive, they choose to remain in anonymity.
+A spokeswoman for the UDC, Martha Boltz, has said that there may be two other widows, one in Tennessee and another in North Carolina, but if they are still alive, they choose to remain anonymous.

-Maudie Hopkins died on August 17, 2008, in a nursing home in Lexa, Arkansas, aged 93.
+Hopkins died on August 17, 2008, in a nursing home in Lexa, Arkansas, aged 93.